-Example: Landscape Photography
+E.g.: Landscape Photography

-Requirements - What does one typically want in a landscape image, and how will this translate to design, required photo gear, and planning?
+Requirements - What typically does one want in a landscape image, and how will this translate to design, required photo gear, and planning?

-- Whole scene → wide angle lens - Good depth of field (everything in focus) → smaller apertures/slower shutter speeds require camera stabilization, e.g., tripod - Agreeable lighting → time of year and daytime considerations, e.g., golden hour (sunrise/sunset) for warm light in desert, mid-day for foliage, etc. - Also, Accessibility → ability to reach the shooting area; will this require a permit, an SUV, hiking gear, an airline flight, etc.?
+- Whole scene → Wide angle lens - Good depth of field (everything in focus) → Smaller apertures/slower shutter speeds require camera stabilization, e.g., tripod - Agreeable lighting → Time of year and daytime considerations, e.g., golden hour (sunrise/sunset) for warm light in desert, mid-day for foliage, etc. - Also, Accessibility → Ability to reach the shooting area; will this require a permit, an SUV, hiking gear, an airline flight, etc.?

-In-Depth Example: (Specialized) Night Shot
+Example: (Specialized) Night Shot

-Star Swirls

-As the Earth rotates, the nighttime stars appear to circle around the North Star.
+Star Swirls: As the Earth rotates, the nighttime stars appear to circle around the North Star.